Delboy/EatMe/TESTING.md

     ![image default](assets/images/img-default.gif)

-    - Checked that the add Recipe button uploads the recipe.
+    - Checked that the 'Add Recipe' button uploads the recipe.
     - Checked that a success message appears once a recipe is added successfully.

     ![upload recipe](assets/images/upload-recipe.gif)